agoryuno/robust_control/README.md

 # Usage

-The package provides two main functions: `get_control` and `get_controls`.
-The former is intended to be used for estimating a single row of a matrix, while `get_controls()` is for multiple rows.
-They are kept separate because PyTorch's heuristics result in subtle differences in the results, depending on batch size.
-In general, if you only want to get a control estimate for a single object, use `get_control()`, otherwise use `get_controls()` as it offers significant performance improvement.
+The main function is `get_control()`.
+This takes a panel matrix, with objects in the rows and timestep observations in columns, and a row index of the object you want to estimate a control for and returns the timeseries for the synthetic control, original data passed through a denoising filter and the weights of the synthetic control.
+See below for full details.

 ## Function `get_control()`